 More on Education & Homeschooling

-Education is often considered the foundation for creating a well rounded and productive society, but this belief usually stems from being sure that those coming out of the education system are able to keep the cogs of society turning in order to maintain profit margins of large companies in a system that requires constant growth.
-Instead of having creative and out-of-the-box-thinking people, the current style of education creates more submissive, obedient and trained graduates so the current system is always maintained.
+Education is often considered to be the foundation of a well rounded and productive society, but this belief usually stems from an underlying assumption: that those coming out of the education system will keep the cogs of society turning in order to maintain profit margins of large companies in a system that requires constant growth.
+Instead of encouraging creative and out-of-the-box-thinking people, today’s education paradigm tends to promote more submissive, obedient, and trained graduates, thereby ensuring that the current system is always maintained.

-What this means is that standard education is focused less on each individual and their growth and more on creating a supply of worker bees that can go out into the world and follow within the confines the system sets out.
+What this means is that standard education is focused less on each individual and their growth and more on creating a supply of worker bees that can go out into the world and operate within the confines that the system has set out.
 Sir Ken Robinson gave a famous TED talk in 2007 where he discussed his beliefs about how education kills creativity.
-This TED talk is one of the most viewed TED talks of all time and has inspired many to re-think the way we are educating our children.
-Since traditional education is still taking its time with adjusting, many are turning to homeschooling as a solution as it allows children to explore education much like Logan did.
+This video is one of the most viewed TED talks of all time and has inspired many to re-think the way we are educating our children.
+Since traditional education is still taking its time with adjusting to the demands of a changing society, many are turning to homeschooling as a solution, as it allows children to explore education much like Logan did.

 Currently about 3.8% of children ages 5 – 17 are home schooled in the US.
 In Canada, that number drops to about 1%.
-This is a number that is expected to continue growing in both countries as more see the limitations of our current education system.
-Also, studies done in the US and Canada show that home schooled children out perform their peers from both private and public schools.
+This is a number that is expected to continue growing in both countries as more people become aware of the limitations of traditional education.
+Also, studies done in the US and Canada show that home schooled children outperform their peers from both private and public schools.

 In my view, home schooling is much more likely to create a creative, adaptive, and forward thinking person who is less conditioned to think only within the small confines of a crumbling system.
 Does this mean it is for everyone and that one can’t turn out that way through standard education?
-No, I simply feel the chances are far greater with homeschooling.
+Of course not.
+I simply feel the chances are far greater with homeschooling.